Advancing Parameter Efficiency in Fine-tuning via Representation Editing: Introduction

-The contribution of this study can be summarized as follows: \begin{itemize} \item We consider fine-tuning the model from a new perspective of directly modifying the model representation, which is different from the previous work that adjusted the model weight, and propose our PEFT method, \textbf{R}epresentation \textbf{ED}iting (RED). \item We conducted extensive experiments on models with different structures and scales, including RoBERTa, GPT-2, T5, and Llama-2, and validated the effectiveness of RED on a series of NLU and NLG tasks although it only requires a small number of trainable parameters, and is quite simple to implement. \item We perform the ablation study to better understand the individual components of RED and their effects on performance. \end{itemize}
+The contributions of this study are summarized as follows: \begin{itemize} \item We propose a novel perspective on fine-tuning by directly editing model representations, diverging from exiting PEFT methods that focused on adjusting the model's weights.
+Our proposed PEFT technique, termed RED, embodies this new perspective. \item Extensive experiments are conducted across models of varying structures and scales, including RoBERTa, GPT-2, T5, and LLaMA-2.
+The effectiveness of RED is validated across a range of natural language understanding and generation tasks.
+Notably, RED demonstrates both efficacy and efficiency while requiring only a minimal number of trainable parameters and maintaining ease of implementation. \item A comprehensive ablation study is conducted to dissect the individual components of RED and understand their impacts on performance. \end{itemize}